claytonkb/gsat_solve/README.md

 Load, solve and dump the result using the following commands:

     % bin/test
+    type 0 for menu
     % 3 <cnf_filename>
     % 4
+    st->cl->num_clauses <A>
+    tempv <B>
     % 6
     % 2

 Now, the work/check.cnf file contains gsat-solve's SAT solution to your CNF.
 It is not guaranteed to be correct since GSAT is a probabilistic solver.
-(You can increase the chances the solution is correct by providing #tries and #flips arguments to command-code 4).
+You can determine if the solver found a solution by comparing A and B above.
+If they are equal, a solution was found.
+Otherwise B is the maximum number of clauses the solver was able to satisfy.
+(NOTE: You can increase the chances the solver finds a solution by providing #tries and #flips arguments to command-code 4).

 You can easily check the solution using a standard SAT-solver.
-If you have cryptominisat installed, for example, you can use it to verify the solution as follows:
+If you have cryptominisat installed, for example, you can use it to verify the solution as
+follows:

     % cryptominisat5 work/check.cnf